Optogenetic methods to record cellular activity: Design principles

 Genetically encoded sensors are fusion proteins, consisting of a ligand binding domain (sensor) and a fluorescent protein, attached by a short linker (flexible peptide).
 When the sensor domain binds the correct ligand, it changes conformation.
 This movement is transferred to the fluorescent protein and the resulting deformation leads to a change in fluorescence.
 The efficiency of this process depends critically on the length of the linker region, which has to be optimized in a labor-intensive process.
 The fluorescent protein is often circularly permuted, i.e. new C-terminal and N-terminal ends were created.
 Single-wavelength sensors are easy to use for qualitative measurements, but difficult to calibrate for quantitative measurements of ligand concentration.
+A notable exception are lifetime calcium biosensors that are suitable for FLIM.

 A second class of sensors relies on Förster resonance energy transfer (FRET) between two fluorescent proteins (FP) of different color.
 The shorter wavelength FP (donor) is excited with blue light from a laser or LED.
 If the second FP (acceptor) is very close, the energy is transferred to the acceptor, resulting in yellow or red fluorescence.
 When the acceptor FP moves further away, the donor emits green fluorescence.
 The sensor domain is typically spliced between the two FPs, resulting in a hinge-type movement upon ligand binding that changes the distance between donor and acceptor.
 The imaging procedure is more complex for FRET sensors, but the fluorescence ratio can be calibrated to measure the absolute concentration of a ligand.
 Read-out via fluorescence lifetime imaging (FLIM) of donor fluorescence is also possible, as the FRET process speeds up the fluorescence decay.